The spectral site revisited: Spectral site of a set-valued model

-As well as the term ``etale" was justified by the fact that finitely presented etale morphisms in $\mathcal{V}_B$ where sent to etale geometric morphism by $\Spec$, the name of ``local" for objects is justified as follows.
+\begin{division}As the term ``etale" was justified by the fact that finitely presented etale morphisms in $\mathcal{V}_B$ where sent to etale geometric morphisms by $\Spec$, the name of ``local" for objects is justified as follows.
 Recall that a geometric morphism $ f : \mathcal{F} \rightarrow \mathcal{E}$ is said to be \emph{local} if its inverse image part $f^*$ is full and faithful and moreover the direct image part $ f_*$ has a further right adjoint $ f^!$.
-In particular, a Grothendieck topos $\mathcal{E}$ is said to be \emph{local} if the global section functor $ \Gamma ! \mathcal{E} \rightarrow \mathcal{S}$ has a further right adjoint - the full-and-faithfulness condition being automatic in this context.
+In particular, a Grothendieck topos $\mathcal{E}$ is said to be \emph{local} if the global section functor $ \Gamma : \mathcal{E} \rightarrow \mathcal{S}$ has a further right adjoint -- the full-and-faithfulness condition being automatic in this context.
+For topoi are presentable, the adjoint functors tells us this amounts for $ \Gamma$ to preserving colimits, or equivalently, since $\Gamma = \mathcal{E}[1_{\mathcal{E}}, -]$, for $1_\mathcal{E}$ to be \emph{tiny}. \\

+Local topoi can be presented through a special class of sites, see \cite{elephant}[C3.6.3 (d)].
+A site $(\mathcal{C},J)$ is said to be \emph{local} if it has a terminal object $1$ which is $J$-indecomposable (that is, the only covering sieve for $1$ is the maximal sieve).
+Then for such a site, $\Sh(\mathcal{C},J)$ is a local topos. \end{division}